awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 + A size /64 IPv6 CIDR block associated with the public subnet \(example: 2001:db8:1234:1a00::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
 You cannot choose the size of the VPC IPv6 CIDR block\.
 + A size /64 IPv6 CIDR block associated with the private subnet \(example: 2001:db8:1234:1a01::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
 You cannot choose the size of the subnet IPv6 CIDR block\.
 + IPv6 addresses assigned to the instances from the subnet range \(example: 2001:db8:1234:1a00::1a\)\.
 + An egress\-only internet gateway\.
 You use the gateway to handle requests to the internet from instances in the private subnet over IPv6 \(for example, for software updates\)\.
 An egress\-only internet gateway is necessary if you want instances in the private subnet to be able to initiate communication with the internet over IPv6\.
-For more information, see [Egress\-only internet gateways](egress-only-internet-gateway.md)\.
+For more information, see [Enable outbound IPv6 traffic using an egress\-only internet gateway](egress-only-internet-gateway.md)\.
 + Route table entries in the custom route table that enable instances in the public subnet to use IPv6 to communicate with each other, and directly over the internet\.
 + Route table entries in the main route table that enable instances in the private subnet to use IPv6 to communicate with each other, and to communicate with the internet through an egress\-only internet gateway\.